mongodb-labs/mongo-c-driver-async/docs/ref/box.rst

    and each copy has a distinct identity.
 2. It is safe to discard a trivial box (allow it to leave scope) without ever calling `amongoc_box_destroy`.
-3. It is safe to overwrite or reinitialize the box (e.g.
-   :c:macro:`amongoc_box_init`) with a new value without first destroying the box.
+3. It is safe to overwrite or reinitialize the box (e.g. `amongoc_box_init`) with a new value without first destroying the box.

 In general: the semantics of the |attr.transfer| attribute do not apply to trivial boxes.